Official approvals provide security for Luxo customers, and prove that Luxo magnifiers and arm-based systems are first class.

 Special lighting leads to enhanced durability and stability of the materials and electronic gears in use which leads to special demands and requirements.
 Standards and rules issued by international authorities cover these extended requirements in design and functionality, and outline the most sophisticated design process that often results in a complex type approval procedure.

-The UL/cUL mark designates our products as having met the requirements outlined by the National Electric code.
+The UL/cUL mark designates Glamox products as having met the requirements outlined by the National Electric code.
 Such products bearing the mark have been tested and approved by the Underwriters Laboratory and Underwriters Laboratory of Canada.

 CE and ENEC Marks

-Each luminaire that leaves our production includes the CE mark.
+Each luminaire that leaves Glamox production includes the CE mark.
 The CE mark indicates that the manufacturer guarantees that the relevant requirements for health and safety expected of the product are fulfilled.
 Furthermore, all major luminaire series from Luxo, have ENEC certification.
 ENEC certification is a common certification agreement for lighting equipment, that is accepted in the whole CEN area.

 Environmental test centers in Bremen, Germany and Molde, Norway